sankha555/LiteChat/README.md

 # LiteChat
 An Instant Messenger for Web Applications - for those who spend more time on their laptops than their phones!

+The application is hosted at : https://litechat-im.herokuapp.com

+Sign Up and login to your account through email or Google Sign In.
+To chat with another user registered on LiteChat, just click on Chat on the landing page and enter the email of the user to start a chat with them.
+You will be redirected to the chatbox.

 The web-app has been made using the following technologies:
   - <b>Backend</b> : Node.JS and Express
   - <b>Frontend</b> : HTML, CSS, JavaScript and JQuery